ussserrr/stm32pio/README.md

 ![Project tab](/screenshots/tab_Project.png)

-4. Use a copied string as a `-d` argument for stm32pio.
-So it is assumed that the name of the project folder matches the name of `.ioc` file. (`-d` argument can be omitted if your current working directory is already a project directory)
+4. Use a copied string (project folder) as a `-d` argument for stm32pio (can be omitted if your current working directory is already a project directory).
 5. Run `platformio boards` (`pio boards`) or go to [boards](https://docs.platformio.org/en/latest/boards) to list all supported devices.
 Pick one and use its ID as a `-b` argument (for example, `nucleo_f031k6`)
 6. All done!
 You can now run
    ```shell script